College football season is in full swing! Here’s how to watch your favorite teams whether you’re in front of the tube

 The conferences have their own apps for Android and iOS that allow streaming of games.
 To get access to all of this, you will have to download the ACC app, the Big10 app, the PAC12 app, the SEC and any other conference you are interested in because they do not offer each other’s games.
-The apps offer season-long subscriptions to live games starting at $7.99 a season for the ACC.
+The apps offer season-long subscriptions to live games with varying fees.
 Keep in mind these are only for the games that are not televised on other channels.